 CDAT and its schools hold data on all our pupils, staff and volunteers which we use for a variety of purposes.
-Our Privacy Notices below outline how we process personal data and how we apply the data protection principles detailed in the GDPR (General Data Protection Regulation) and the Data Protection Act 2018.
+Our Privacy Notices below outline how we process personal data and how we apply the data protection principles detailed in the UK GDPR (UK General Data Protection Regulation) and the Data Protection Act 2018.
 The Trust has appointed Jason Hampton as its Data Protection Officer.
 His contact details are provided in the Privacy Notices and he can be contacted via email at email@example.com.

 Our Data Protection Policy explains how we protect personal data and how we ensure ongoing compliance with data protection laws.
 The policy is informed by the Trust's Christian values, which are the basis for all of CDAT's work, and any actions taken will reflect this.

 As the UK has now left the EU, there have been some changes to data protection legislation.
 To comply with the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019, every policy, notice and procedural guide that refers to ‘GDPR’ shall now be read as ‘UK GDPR’.
 The rights, responsibilities and data protection provided by the Data Protection Act 2018 and the GDPR are not changed.
 Our procedures and arrangements will not change.